“Something more” could be Copyblogger’s unofficial content editing motto.

-Having a thoughtful point of view that satisfies your target audience in ways that other content on other websites does not is what memorable content is all about.
+Having a thoughtful point of view that satisfies your target audience — in ways that other content on other websites does not — is what memorable content is all about.

 It stands out because it educates in entertaining, enjoyable ways.

-3. Mop up “unicorn vomit”
+Step #8: Mop up “unicorn vomit”

 Unicorn vomit (noun): excessive text that lacks value.